 - Website and blog

-Features Shopify includes can cost you money in WooCommerce’s Extensions store.
-For example, accepting payments from Authorize.net.
+Most features that Shopify includes for free, might cost you money to install from WooCommerce’s Extensions Store – for example, accepting payments from Authorize.net.

 - Built-in blogging

-- Ability to embed products and checkout onto wider range of store pages
+- Ability to embed products and checkout onto a wider range of store pages

 - One-click refund for customers